 Licensing requirements for Azure AD self-service password reset

-In order for Azure AD Password Reset to function, you must have at least one license assigned in your organization.
-We do not enforce per-user licensing on the password reset experience.
+In order for Azure Active Directory (Azure AD) password reset to function, you must have at least one license assigned in your organization.
+We don't enforce per-user licensing on the password reset experience.
 To maintain compliance with your Microsoft licensing agreement, you need to assign licenses to any users that use premium features.

-- Cloud and/or on-premises users - Azure AD Premium P1 or P2, Enterprise Mobility + Security (EMS), or Secure Productive Enterprise (SPE)
+- Cloud or on-premises users: Azure AD Premium P1 or P2, Enterprise Mobility + Security (EMS), or Secure Productive Enterprise (SPE)

 Licenses required for password writeback

-To use password writeback, you must have one of the following licenses assigned in your tenant.
+To use password writeback, you must have one of the following licenses assigned on your tenant:

 - Azure AD Premium P1